huuzkee-foundation/huuzkee-foundation.github.io/pages/documentation.md

 ## Javascript/Foundation modules

-*Feeling Responsive* uses the foundation framework and some of its javascript components.
+*Huuzkee* uses the foundation framework and some of its javascript components.
 I reduced the modules, to decrease page load and make the theme faster.

 I only added one other javascript-module: [`backstretch`][3] by Scott Robbin.
 These modules are currently used by the theme and included in `javascript.min.js`.
 There is also a non-minified version, if you want to take a closer look: `javascript.js`.